learnable-content/contributor-documentation/Course Helpers & TA's/Hanout-images.md

 ##Creating the handout image

-1. Next Open the document SP Premium Handouts_new.sketch file
+1. Next open the document SP Premium Handouts_new.sketch file
 ![Sketch](repo-screenshot-images/file-open.png)

 2. Once you have the file open look at the left of the screen, you will have Introduction to JavaScript as first option.
 You can use this course as a template on how each handout file is suppose to look.

 ![Sketch](repo-screenshot-images/left-screen.png)

-##Steps to create a handout image
+##Steps to Create a Handout Image

 1. Duplicate the Introduction to JavaScript folder.
 2. Rename it to the course you are working on.